naomifridman/Mine-Tweets-Google-Cloud-BigTable/GC_bigtable_dataproc_wordcount/README.md

 ```
 ## Step 4.
 Deploy MapReduce Example
 #### Create Google Cloud DataProc cluster
 This cluster, is the one asctually runing the jobs.
-We need to create DataProc cluster, with same features as the BigTable cluster, otherwise the job will fail.<br>
+We need to create DataProc cluster, with same name as the BigTable cluster, annd same features as the VM you created.<br>
-You can create the DataProc xluster in few ways:
+You can create the DataProc cluster in few ways:
 * GCP Console: GCP->DataProc->Clusters->Create
 * ./cluster.sh create <bucket name>
 * Manualy from command line with Google Cloud SDK